 - c.
 The season for all sports shall close with its state championship tournament or meet.
-Except that if a game or meet is postponed and no date is open to play the postponed game or meet, the Board of Directors shall have jurisdiction in determining whether the season may be extended. - d.
+If a game or meet is postponed and no date is open to play the postponed game or meet, the Board of Directors shall have jurisdiction in determining whether the season may be extended. - d.
 Member schools and individuals who participate in fall baseball and/or softball shall be permitted to participate in spring baseball and/or softball. - e.
 In addition to the Activities Association sponsored championship tournament series, teams and/or individuals shall be limited to the number of match games and tournaments as established by the OSSAA Board of Directors.
 This regulation shall apply separately to fall and spring baseball and/or softball seasons.
 Outside of tournament games, each game played shall be counted as a match game.
 Junior high teams and individuals shall be limited to the number of match games and tournaments as established by the OSSAA Board of Directors.
-Junior high teams and individuals shall be limited to the number of match games and tournaments as established by the OSSAA Board of Directors.
 Junior high teams may play a third tournament if the regular season schedule is reduced three games. - f.
 An individual who has represented his or her school in a sport during the current season shall not represent his or her school in that sport after the season closes.
-Students may participate unattached pending approval of their local school administration. - Section 6.
+Students may participate unattached pending approval of their local school administration.

+- Section 6.
 Rule Violation: Student violating the end of the season rule shall be ineligible for further competition in any sport until reinstated by the Board of Directors.
 The student's ineligibility may continue into the next academic year if the Board so determines it appropriate. - Section 7.
 Application for Post-Season Tournament or Meet: The Board of Directors will not approve an application from a member school for sanction of an interschool meet or tournament following the close of the season for that sport.